Vegetable gardens can be both productive and good-looking with a basic knowledge of what veggies need to thrive.

 - Location Matters.
 Most vegetables grow best in full-sun– especially fruit-bearing crops such as tomatoes, peppers, cucumbers, and melons.
 Pick a spot that gets at least 8 hours of direct sun daily.
 Stay far away from trees; a dense leaf canopy casts too much shade, and thirsty tree roots quickly grow into veggie-garden soil and out-compete your crops.
 Tree roots often spread at least twice as far out beyond the canopy.

-- Invest in the soil.
+- Invest in the Soil.
 Few gardeners are blessed with such good soil that they can just dig and plant.
 Some soil is clayish, causing poor drainage and difficult root growth.
 Some soil is sandy, which dries almost as fast as you water it.
-And some soil is just nutritionally poor, or too acid or alkaline for optimal growth.
+And some soil is just nutritionally poor, or too acidic or alkaline for optimal growth.
 Test the soil to see what fertilizer, lime, sulfur or other products are needed to improve it suitably for vegetables.
 Most garden centers and county Cooperative Extension offices do soil tests or offer inexpensive, do-it-yourself soil test kits.
 Additionally improve the soil texture of new garden beds by working about 2” of compost, rotted leaves, or similar organic matter into the top 10 or 12 inches of existing soil.

 Maximize vegetable production by growing in beds that are raised 4" and 6" above grade.

 © George Weigel